marcosdima/godot-fw/docs/WORLD.md

 Registering an entity whose id already exists here, or that already belongs to another world, emits an error and is ignored.
 Removing an entity that does not belong to this world emits an error and is ignored.

 An entity must be removed from its world before being released.
-Otherwise its module connections to the update pipeline keep it alive and receiving updates.
+Pipeline connections hold strong references to their callbacks, so a registered entity whose modules participate in the update cycle remains alive and keeps receiving ticks even when the game no longer uses it.
+Enforcing this removal order is a responsibility of the runtime.

 An entity's world is maintained exclusively through these lifecycle methods. `Entity.set_world(world)` changes worlds by composing them: detach in the old world, then register in the new one.
 See ENTITIES.md and MODULES.md.

 The temporal cycle originates in the `World`.
 Entities do not manage their own tick.
+Who repeatedly advances the cycle over time is decided in Runtime and Clock below.

 # Update Pipeline